maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 To use any Mapbox-hosted map style, including a style bundled with Mapbox GL, you need a Mapbox access token.
 Log into your Mapbox account and [grab an access token](https://www.mapbox.com/account/apps/).

+> **Coming in beta 2:** In order to use Mapbox-hosted maps, you need to set the access token globally.
+Open the Info.plist file under the Supporting Files group.
+Select “Information Property List” and go to Editor ‣ Add Item.
+Set the Key to “MGLMapboxAccessToken` and the Value to the access token you retrieved from the Mapbox website.

 ### Using Interface Builder

 The easiest way to get started is with a storyboard: